MIXING DOWN TO AUDIO AND VIDEO FILES

 Projects can be mixed down to any of the following audio file types:

-Once you're viewing the Mix Down Project window with the correct format, you’ll see the following extra options:
+Once you’re viewing the Mix Down Project window with the correct format, you’ll see the following dialog window:

 Displays current format details such as bit rate and number of audio channels (i.e. mono or stereo).

-This opens a window where you can set the audio quality for MP3, WAV, and OGG format files.
-Higher quality settings will create larger file sizes.
+This opens a window where you can set the audio quality of files.
+Generally speaking, higher quality settings will create larger file sizes.
 Selecting the Preset Quality radio button simplifies audio quality settings with a single slider.
 If you’re knowledgeable about audio compression, the Specify Settings radio button lets you set individual digital compression parameters for the selected file type.

 This shows the approximate size of the resulting mix down file in megabytes.